 Offshore Liberia: New block demarcation in ECOWAS System.
 Liberia Basin blocks LB-01 to LB-24, Harper Basin blocks LB-25 to LB-33.

 The Liberia Petroleum Regulatory Authority (LPRA) is pleased to announce that it has received a pre-qualification application from ExxonMobil for four offshore blocks in Liberia.

 Our Data Coverage

 TGS holds a range of multi-client data across the tendered acreage to support the blocks on offer both in the Harper and Liberia Basin.
-In May 2022, TGS announced reprocessing over 5,100 km2 of key 3D seismic covering blocks 8 & 9 in the Liberia Basin.
+In May 2022, TGS announced reprocessing over 5,100 km2 of key 3D seismic covering the North East region of the Liberia Basin.
 The survey was processed using a Pre-Stack Depth Migration (PSDM) workflow to enable optimal imaging of the main targets in the Cretaceous reservoirs to reveal the latest insights into prospectivity.
 Final deliverables are expected in Q2 2023.All other data is available now - view the TGS data library in the interactive window above.